Zambia: Official and widely spoken languages

 The Use of Regional Languages in Education and Media

 Regional languages play a vital role in primary education.
-They are used in early schooling to help children connect with their cultural roots9.
+They are used in early schooling to help children connect with their cultural roots.
 This approach fosters a sense of belonging and pride in local traditions.

 In media, these languages are widely used in radio, television, and print.
-This ensures that the majority of the population can access information in their native tongues10.
+This ensures that the majority of the population can access information in their native tongues.
 Such integration strengthens community bonds and promotes cultural preservation.

 Indigenous Languages and Dialects in Zambia

 The linguistic diversity of this region is a testament to its cultural richness.
 Over 72 indigenous languages thrive here, each with its own unique dialects.
-These languages have evolved over centuries, reflecting the deep-rooted traditions of the communities that speak them7.
+These languages have evolved over centuries, reflecting the deep-rooted traditions of the communities that speak them.

 indigenous language diversity